-According to the basic theory of volume as developed by Charles Dow, volume should rise in the direction of the trend which basically implies that during an uptrend, volume must rise together along with the rising price and in a downtrend the volume must rise when the price goes down.
+According to the basic theory of volume, as developed by Charles Dow, volume should rise in the direction of the trend which basically implies that during an uptrend, the volume must rise along with the rising price and in a downtrend the volume must rise when the price goes down.

-On Balance Volume (OBV)
+What is On Balance Volume (OBV)?

-On Balance Volume (OBV) actually measures buying and selling pressure on a cumulative basis which subtracts volume on down days and add volume on up days.
+On Balance Volume (OBV) actually measures buying and selling pressure on a cumulative basis which subtracts volume on down days and adds volume on up days.

 On Balance Volume was developed by Joe Granville and it is one of the first indicators to measure positive and negative volume flow.

 If today’s closing price is higher than yesterday’s closing price, then yesterday’s volume should be added to today’s volume and the total volume should be called On Balance Volume (OBV) for today.

 However, if today’s close is equal to yesterday’s close, then yesterday’s volume should not be touched and whatever OBV we had yesterday, it would remain unchanged for today.

 We are not concerned with the absolute figure of daily On Balance Volume, rather what we are concerned about is overall direction of the OBV line.

-As long as both charts move in the same fashion, trend is said to be perfectly up i.e. volume is supporting the rise in price.
+As long as both charts move in the same fashion, the trend is said to be perfectly up i.e. volume is supporting the rise in price.

-On the other hand, during a downtrend, OBV should make lower top and lower bottom in the same style as price and it confirms that volume is supporting the downtrend and it is perfectly intact.
+On the other hand, during a downtrend, OBV should make a lower top and lower bottom in the same style as price and it confirms that volume is supporting the downtrend and it is perfectly intact.

 1. Non-confirmation of uptrend

-Here the price will make a new higher top but On Balance Volume will fail to make new higher top.
-This is a first sign of trouble in an uptrend.
+Here the price will make a new higher top but On Balance Volume will fail to make a new higher top.
+This is the first sign of trouble in an uptrend.

 2. Non-confirmation of downtrend

-This is the point of trouble for the downtrend because volume is no more supporting the price fall.
+This is the point of trouble for the downtrend because the volume is no more supporting the price fall.
 This is called non-confirmation.
 This type of confirmation occurs at the end of bear market.

 3. Advanced breakout

-As price and volume keeps on rising together, there seems to be no problem but a time will come where we will see that price could not breach the previous top, but OBV line has breached the previous top.
+As price and volume keep on rising together, there seems to be no problem but a time will come where we will see that price could not breach the previous top, but OBV line has breached the previous top.
 This is called an advanced breakout.

 4. Advanced breakdown

 But at times price will fail to break the previous bottom whereas On Balance Volume will break the previous bottom.
 This is called advanced breakdown.

 When On Balance Volume and price both follow the same direction, regardless of the trend, we can draw a trend line in price as well as in volume to watch pattern similarities.